Jobboard Finder’s opinion

 Jobseeker observations: To apply to job offers, you need an account.
 Your university must be in their list of universities and schools.
 You are redirected to a career page for most of the offers.

-The job offers: There are 11 355 job offers and 1 125 companies.
-Most of the jobs are in Business and Management.
+The job offers: There are 20 232 job offers.
+Most of the jobs are in Industry/Food/Chemistry.

 Reactivity: The team answers quickly through the pop-up contact box.